-Source: Kaiser Family Foundation8
+Source: Kaiser Family Foundation6

-Medically underserved areas have been identified in the central and north sectors of Clark County's urban area and in outlying census tracts.
+Medically underserved areas have been identified in the central and north urban and in outlying census tracts.
+Figure 2-10 highlights the medically underserved census tracts of the Southern Nevada metro area.

 However, the county compares favorably on some other indicators of healthcare access.
-As of 2012, there were 55 providers per 100,000 Clark County residents, above the U.S. county median value of 50 providers/100,000 persons.
-The rate of preventable hospital stays also declined every year from 2009-2012 to 52 per 1,000 Medicare enrollees in the county.
-This is a measure of how accessible primary care services are in some areas.
-3
+As of 2013, there were 55 providers per 100,000 Clark County residents, above the U.S. county median value of 50 providers/100,000 persons.
+The rate of preventable hospital stays also declined every year from 2009-2013 to 45 per 1,000 Medicare enrollees in the county.
+This is a measure of how accessible primary care services are in some areas.3